SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 are exactly the same.
 Moreover, the comment will only be compared to the comment of the very first result, if all comments are equal except for the very first one, all of these equal comments will be stored!

+In order to allow the purge of duplicate comments you need the `summary` overview tables.

 Furthermore, consider if you reload your data, the result instance `results.run_00000001.my_result` won't have a comment only the instance `results.run_00000000.my_result`.